top of page

 Photo by Sergio Reyes

-Born in Buenos Aires, Argentina, and based in New York City, Emiliano Messiez is a Latin Grammy-nominated composer, pianist, and music director.
+Born in Buenos Aires, Argentina, and based in New York City, Emiliano Messiez is a Latin Grammy–nominated composer, pianist, and music director.
 One of the most in-demand tango pianists in the U.S., he is known for his versatility across tango, jazz, classical, rock, and Latin American rhythms.
-He has performed worldwide at prestigious venues, including Lincoln Center, Merkin Hall, The Metropolitan Museum of Art, The Houston Opera Theater, and many more.
+He has performed worldwide at prestigious venues, including Lincoln Center, Merkin Hall, The Metropolitan Museum of Art, the Houston Grand Opera, Carnegie Hall Citywide, and many more.

 Messiez’s musical talent was evident from an early age—he began playing piano by ear at three.
 He studied at the National University of the Arts (UNA) in Buenos Aires, where he later became a faculty member, teaching Counterpoint, Harmony, and Music History.
 He also graduated from Berklee College of Music’s Escuela de Música Contemporánea (EMC) in Buenos Aires and received two scholarships to study with distinguished Spanish composer Antón García Abril at the University of Santiago de Compostela.
 With his rich background, vast experience, and continuous creative output, Emiliano Messiez remains a powerful force in tango and contemporary music worldwide.